A general randomized test for Alpha: Further simulations

 \section{Further simulations}

 This section extends the Monte Carlo analysis of the main body by studying the finite sample performances of the test based on Theorem \ref{asy-max} under different data generating processes.
-Specifically, Sections \ref {MC_phizero} and \ref{MC_omitted_factors_strength} modify the persistence and factor structure for the error terms of the pricing models $u_{i,t}$, while Section \ref{MC_pricing_factors_streng} discusses the implications of changes in the strength of the pricing factors $ f_{t}=(f_{1,t},f_{2,t},f_{3,t})^{\prime }$.
+Specifically, Section \ref {MC_moreBenchmarks} displays empirical rejection frequencies for other competing approaches that were not included in the main body; Sections \ref {MC_phizero} and \ref{MC_omitted_factors_strength} modify the persistence and factor structure for the error terms of the pricing models $u_{i,t}$, while Section \ref{MC_pricing_factors_streng} discusses the implications of changes in the strength of the pricing factors $ f_{t}=(f_{1,t},f_{2,t},f_{3,t})^{\prime }$.
+Section \ref{MC_sparsity} studies how the power of the tests varies as a function of the percentage of assets that are misspriced under the alternative.
+Sections \ref{MC-FF} and \ref{MC-latent} present finite results when pricing factors are non-tradable and latent, respectively.
+Section \ref{app:MC_newCV} contains size and power results for the test in Theorem \ref{asy-max} using alternative critical values.